richardannor/alphabet_soup_new/README.md

 *Main Code:*

-Reads the 5x5 grid from the file.
+Reads the grid from the file.
 Searches for the target words (words_to_find) in the grid.
 Prints the found words along with their start and end indices.

-*** Before running trhe script ensure poetry is installed
+*** Before running the script ensure poetry is installed

 Install Poetry

 The link and instructions to install Poetry is below https://python-poetry.org/docs/#installing-with-the-official-installer